Auditory Processing Disorder

 APD Specialists

-Auditory Processing Disorder assessments are available at the below locations by Audiologist trained in APD.
-You can request a free, 15 minute phone discussion with an audiologist to advise whether APD testing is required for your child/you.
+Auditory Processing Disorder assessments are available at the below locations by Audiologists trained in APD.
+You can request a free, 15 minute phone discussion with an audiologist to advise whether APD testing is required for your child or you.

 Dr Ally – Bondi Junction